Your Down Payment

 VA loans are backed by the Department of Veterans Affairs.
 Veterens and service people can receive a VA loan, which generally offers a competitive interest rate, no down payment, and limited closing costs.
 Although the mortgages don't originate from the VA, the office certifies borrowers by providing eligibility certificates.

 - Piggy-back loans

 A piggy-back loan is a second mortgage that you close along with the first.
 Generally the piggyback loan takes care of 10 percent of the home's amount, while the first mortgage finances 80 percent.
 The homebuyer pays the remaining 10%, instead of having to pull together the typical 20% down payment.

 - Carry-Back loans

-In the option of the seller "carrying back a second mortgage," the seller loans you part of his or her equity.
-In this scenario, you would finance the majority of the purchase price with a traditional mortgage lender and borrow the remainder from the seller.
-Typically, this kind of second mortgage will have a higher rate of interest.
+With a carry-back mortgage, the seller loans you part of his or her home equity.
+The buyer funds most of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
+Typically you will pay a somewhat higher rate with the loan from the seller.

 The feeling of accomplishment will be the same, no matter which strategy you use to come up with your down payment.
 Your new home will be your reward!